Science Team

 What are your favorite things to do outside of work?

-Spending time with my wife Florence and two children Thomas and Nicolas, going to the gym, piloting small aircraft, and playing softball and golf.
+Traveling and spending time outdoors camping with my wife Florence and two children Thomas and Nicolas, fantasy football, and playing softball and golf.

 + Fred Goesmann: